How to Prepare for Camping With Dogs

 Dewormer – Heartworm is spread through mosquito bites, so if you are camping in an area with mosquitoes, it’s important to make sure your dog receives a monthly dewormer.

-Keep a checklist handy when packing for a camping trip with your dog.
+Keep a checklist handy when packing camping gear for your dog .
 Forgetting one item could impact the trip.
 Essential items for camping with dogs include:

 Other items that aren’t essential, but recommended:

 No matter the adventure, your dog needs quality energy that comes from quality meals.
 Nature’s Recipe® dog food is nutrient-dense and natural, with added vitamins, minerals and nutrients.
 But which recipes are best for camping?
-We checked with our in-house veterinarian, Dr. Leslie Hancock-Monroe, and this was her advice.
+We checked with our in-house Board-Certified Animal Nutritionist, Preston Buff, and this was his advice.

-For long days on the trail, Dr. Leslie recommends that your dog eats a food containing higher calories and fat for sustained energy.
-Our Grain Free and Prime Blends® formulas are great options because they contain more fat and higher calories.
+For long days on the trail, Preston recommends that your dog eats a food containing higher calories and fat for sustained energy.
+Our Grain Free recipes are great options because they are made with real meat, fish or poultry as the #1 ingredient.
 If your dog needs digestion support, our Easy to Digest formulas provide high-quality protein that’s gentle on your dog's stomach.

 When camping with a dog, you should always keep a first aid kit handy in case of an injury.
 A great doggie first aid kit includes: